 Financing Will Help Grocers, Markets and Other Organizations Provide Healthy Food Options to Underserved Communities

-RALEIGH, N.C., June 9, 2022 – U.S. Department of Agriculture (USDA) Rural Development Under Secretary Xochitl Torres Small announced today the Department has partnered with Reinvestment Fund to invest $600 thousand in grant funds to improve access to healthy foods in underserved communities across the country.
+WASHINGTON, June 9, 2022 – U.S. Department of Agriculture (USDA) Rural Development Under Secretary Xochitl Torres Small announced today that the Department has partnered with Reinvestment Fund to invest $22.6 million to improve access to healthy foods in underserved communities across the country.
 In West Virginia, a total of $713,879 is being invested in five local foods projects:

 The investments are being made through the Healthy Food Financing Initiative (HFFI), which helps bring grocery stores and other healthy food retailers to underserved urban and rural communities.

 “The Biden-Harris Administration and Agriculture Secretary Tom Vilsack are committed to creating local and regional food systems that benefit all Americans, from farmers and ranchers to small businesses and families who currently have to travel a long way from home to find fresh, healthy food,” Torres Small said.
 “USDA is proud to partner with Reinvestment Fund to ensure that these resources reach the communities where they are needed most, so people can find nutritious food options wherever they live.”

 “Every West Virginian should have access to healthy and affordable food options regardless of where they live,” said USDA Rural Development State Director for West Virginia, Ryan Thorn.
 “I’m thrilled that Rural Development’s Healthy Food Financing Initiative, in partnership with the Reinvestment Fund, has invested more than $713k to five businesses and organizations in the state to help expand access to healthy foods, provide new opportunities for small producers, and strengthen local independent retailers.”